 Government schemes and programmes are essential parts of the UPSC syllabus.
 Every year, many questions can be asked from government schemes in the IAS exam.
 In this article, you can read about the National Agricultural Market or NAM in India.

-About National Agriculture Market (NAM)
+What is the National Agriculture Market (NAM)?

 The National Agriculture Market (NAM) is a pan-India electronic trading portal, which links the existing Agricultural Produce Market Committee (APMC) mandis across the country to form a unified national market for agricultural commodities.

-The NAM portal is a single window service for any information and services related to APMC that includes:
+The NAM portal is a single-window service for any information and services related to APMC that includes:

 - Commodity arrivals and prices